milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ![msgstream](./graphs/timesync_msgstream.png)

-So the second problem has turned into this: after reading a message from `MsgStream`, how to make sure that all the messages earlier than this timestamp have been consumed.
-For example, when I read a message , whoes timestamp is `110` and produced by `Proxy2`, from `MsgStream`, but the message ,whoes timestamp is `80` and produced by `Proxy1`, is still in the `MsgStream`, what shoudl I do on this status?
+So the second problem has turned into this: after reading a message from `MsgStream`, how to make sure that all the messages with smaller timestamp have been consumed ?

+For example, when read a message with timestamp `110` produced by `Proxy2`, but the message with timestamp `80` produced by `Proxy1`, is still in the `MsgStream`, how to handle this situation ?

 The following graph shows the core logic of `Time Synchronization System` in `Milvus 2.0`, it should solve the second problem.
-- Each `Proxy` will periodically reports the latest timestamp of every `MsgStream` to `RootCoord`, the default interval is `200ms`
+- Each `Proxy` will periodically reports its latest timestamp of every `MsgStream` to `RootCoord`, the default interval is `200ms`
-- For each `Msgstream`, `Rootcoord` finds the minimum timestamp of all `Proxies` on this `Msgstream`, and inserts this minimum timestamp into the `Msgstream`
+- For each `Msgstream`, `Rootcoord` finds the minimum timestamp of all `Proxy` on this `Msgstream`, and inserts this minimum timestamp into the `Msgstream`
-- When the consumer reads the timestamp inserted by the `RootCoord` on the `MsgStream`, it indicates that the messages eariler than this timestamp have been consumed, so all actions that depend on this timestamp can be executed safely
+- When the consumer reads the timestamp inserted by the `RootCoord` on the `MsgStream`, it indicates that all messages with smaller timestamp have been consumed, so all actions that depend on this timestamp can be executed safely
 - The message inserted by `RootCoord` into `MsgStream` is type of `TimeTick`

 ![upload time tick](./graphs/timesync_proxy_upload_time_tick.png)

-This is the `Proto` that usecd by `Proxy` to report timestamp to `RootCoord`:
+This is the `Proto` that used by `Proxy` to report timestamp to `RootCoord`:

 ```proto
 service RootCoord {
     ...
     rpc UpdateChannelTimeTick(internal.ChannelTimeTickMsg) returns (common.Status) {}
     ...
 }